-This article outlines a safe, infant potty training method.
-It was invented by a pioneering mother of three infants and tested by developmental psychologists and pediatricians in the 1970s.
+This infant potty training method was invented by a mother of three infants and tested by developmental psychologists and pediatricians in the 1970s.
 You can adapt the method for home use.

 However, please note that you should NOT attempt this method unless your baby can sit up--straight and steady--on his own.